top of page

 Children who are at risk of falling behind need extra practice to consolidate and master the content of the programme.
 Programmes should provide guidance on how to support these children so that they keep up with their peers.
 Options for support could include one-to-one tutoring.
 They should not suggest or provide a different SSP programme for these children.

 It's a worry that teachers are told to stick to the programme that is not meeting the needs of the child, and just deliver it via tutors.
 They do not recommend changing to another.
 But there are other options.
-Not just choosing another programme designed for average.
-One option is Phase 1 with Phonemies, so that the risks are identified BEFORE they start these programmes.
+One option to implement the Speech Sound Play Plan before teaching phonics, to ensure that every child has phonemic awareness, and then start Speedie Readies - the Dual-Route Learning Pathway towards Word Mapping Mastery.

-Also, tech offers differentiation within the neurodiverse classroom, as we have demonstrated within Australian classrooms.i
+Our tech offers differentiation within the neurodiverse classroom, as we have demonstrated within Australian classrooms.

 Note 4 - https://www.gov.uk/government/publications/phonics-teaching-materials-core-criteria-and-self-assessment